 One of my favourite cafés in Dunedin, Heritage Coffee offers outstanding food and top-notch coffee – another flat white, please!
 Apart from the outstanding comfort foods (bacon and egg bagels, anyone?) on their menu, the cabinet food on offer are divine – lots of salad varieties, wraps and scones.
 The beautiful coffees here are also very consistent for those instagram-worthy latte art lovers out there.
 The atmosphere here is superb – it’s a warm, cozy space with booth seats and options for outdoor seating while enjoying some local street art (don’t worry they provide warm blankets, in case you need them).
 It’s so photogenic, it was even featured in a Canadian cult film.

 Address: 329 Princes St, Dunedin

 Lots of natural light and a great open space café – Vanguard appeals to many for its inviting atmosphere.
+They also have lots of houseplants in the café.
+If you love them as much as I do, this is a great hangout for you.
 But that’s not all, the food and coffee here are outstanding.
 With a variety of coffee bean options, and a wide array of savoury and sweet treats that are too good to resist!
 Make sure to go for “dessert” after lunch and pair your favourite coffee with their decadent brownies or indulgent cakes.
 Check out their menu here.